Rustic Wedding Symphony: Structure

+The second movement is a Bridal Song (Brautlied).

+The third movement, Serenade, opens with a theme played by two oboes, later developed by the strings.
+It includes an imitation of bagpipes, played on oboe, clarinet, bassoon and cellos.:

+The fourth movement, In the Garden (Im Garten), is slow and lyrical, its middle section moving to E♭ minor.

+The finale, Dance, is the only movement of the work written in sonata form.
+It opens with a fugue.
+The Garden theme briefly reappears, before the Dance returns to end the movement rousingly.

 Reception

 The Rustic Wedding Symphony was a favourite of conductors such as Thomas Beecham and Leonard Bernstein.
 It has been recorded a number of times, by conductors such as Beecham, Bernstein, André Previn, Maurice Abravanel, Jesús López Cobos, Yondani Butt and Stephen Gunzenhauser.